-Acute respiratory distress syndrome (ARDS) is a frequent complication after HSCT, dramatically influencing patient survival and quality of life.
+Acute respiratory distress syndrome (ARDS) is a frequent complication after HCT, dramatically influencing patient survival and quality of life.
 To date, effective treatments for established ARDS are few, and the impact of ARDS for individual patients can be devastating.
 Dr. Yadav's hope is that a better understanding of the risk factors, immunology and pathophysiology of ARDS can help identify those patients at increased risk of developing ARDS in the post-transplant period.
 His long-term research focus is to then develop targeted preventive strategies for high-risk individuals in order to prevent ARDS before it occurs.

 Learn about clinical trials that address specific scientific questions about human health and disease.